Abhishek-crypto007/PROMPT-ENGINEERING-EX.NO-3/README.md

    •	"In photosynthesis, plants absorb sunlight to produce ____."

-# Conclusion
+# OUTPUT:

-# Result: The various types of Prompts are executed successfully with generated the report.
+# RESULT: The various types of Prompts are executed successfully with generated the report.